FraserProvan2/gen1_pokedex/README.md

-## Pokédex
+## React Pokédex

 Pokédex web application built with React/TypeScript, powered by PokeAPI v2.

 ### Installation

-The app was created using `create-react-app`, and uses the default built/start commands.
+The app was created using `create-react-app`, and uses the default build/start commands.

 #### `npm run build`
 #### `npm start`